thaydan/ocp8/CONTRIBUTING.md

 # Contributing

-Welcome to this guide for conbributing.
+Welcome to the guide for conbributing.

 Before to contribute, you need to keep in mind the follow points :
 - Use PSR-12 standard